Ariel Behar

 Ariel Behar (/es/; (Note: In isolation, Behar is pronounced /es/.) born November 12, 1989) is a Uruguayan professional tennis player who specializes in doubles.
-His career-high doubles ranking is World No. 34 achieved on 6 May 2024.
-He has won three ATP titles with Ecuadorian partner Gonzalo Escobar.
+He has a career-high ATP doubles ranking of world No. 34 achieved on 6 May 2024.
+He has won three ATP Tour doubles titles, all of them with Ecuadorian Gonzalo Escobar.

-He has taken part of the Uruguay Davis Cup team since 2009.
+Behar represents Uruguay at the Davis Cup since 2009.

 Personal life

 Behar played tennis for the first time at 3 years old and began playing seriously aged 10.
 Growing up, he admired Roger Federer and Andre Agassi.
 He is from a Jewish family but is "not a big fan" of religion.

 Professional career

 2012–2017: ATP and Grand Slam singles debut

 Since the mid 2010s till 2017, Behar competed primarily on the ATP Challenger Tour, where he won 7 doubles titles.

 Partnering with Aliaksandr Bury, he was a semifinalist at the 2017 Estoril Open.

 He entered the main draw at the 2017 Wimbledon Championships, his first appearance at a Grand Slam.